This article may contain compensated links. See our full disclosure here

 The ferry ride from Salerno to Amalfi town lasts approximately thirty minutes, and tickets range from €8 to €10.
 If you don’t struggle with seasickness, the ferry ride is pleasant and scenic.

-Ferries from Salerno to Positano run about fourteen times per week.
+Ferries from Salerno to Positano run up to fourteen times per week depending on the season.
 Rides on standard ferries last between one hour to one and a half hours.
 The high-speed ferry takes only 35 minutes to reach Positano.
 Tickets for this route are about €14.

 Direct Bus From Salerno to Amalfi Coast